f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

         ]
     }

-You should see confirmation similar to below:
+You should see confirmation like the output below:

 .. code-block:: json